wireseo/tp/docs/UserGuide.md

    * Parameters can be in any order.
    <br> e.g. if the command specifies `t/TELEGRAM e/EMAIL`, `e/EMAIL t/TELEGRAM` is also acceptable.

-   * Commands with arrows indicate a multi-step process.
-   <br> e.g. `delete -c → 1` means that you should enter `delete -c` first and then `1` after the prompt
-   has been processed.

-**Notes about Jarvis' relationship with Source Academy:** <br>
+#### 6.1.2 Notes about Jarvis' relationship with Source Academy
    * Students’ names that are under the Avenger will be fetched automatically from sourceacademy.nus.edu.sg upon startup.
    * Luminus username and passwords will be stored in plaintext.

-**General Notes on Tasks:**
+#### 6.1.3 Notes about `Tasks`
    * Each `Task` you create, be it `Todo`, `Event` or `Deadline`, there will be an unique ID assigned to each of them, so that there will be no 2 of the same Task ID in your Task List at any point of time.
 The Task ID is reflected as
    <br>eg. D1, E5, T21
    * The first alphabet "T", "E" and "D" refers to `Todo`, `Event`, and `Deadline` respectively, and the number followed after the alphabet is the Task Number, which refers to the index of the `Task` you created with respect to all the `Task` you ever created.

 ### 6.2 Viewing help : `help`